Inc44/dotfiles/COMMAND.md

 - `-itsscale float`: Scale the timestamps of the input video stream by a floating-point number
 - `-output`: Specify the output file
 - `-r float`: Set the frame rate of the output video
+- `-ss float`: Specify the start time for trimming, seeking to the given time position before starting to process the file
+- `-t float`: Set the duration of the output file

 `find expression`: Searche for files within a directory hierarchy